ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 The `SetTimer` call basically sets up a timer that periodically (1000ms = 1 second) executes a function.
 Anyways, we're looking for any xref that uses this global in any meaningful way.

 ## Fail #2
 Can you see that `debugthing`?
 Amazing name, I know.
-I wanted to know where it's used, mostly out of curiosity, and was able to trace it up until the very same function that handles the upgrade base / subtract rocks logic:
+My ADHD brain took over as I wanted to know where it's used, mostly out of curiosity, and was able to trace it up until the very same function that handles the upgrade base / subtract rocks logic:

 ```x86asm
 .text:004386A3 | mov     eax, [ebp+0Ch]    ; debugthing ends up here